-- Syncope is defined as loss of consciousness accompanied by loss of postural tone. - All of these patients should be transported for emergency evaluation. - Up to one third of syncope in adults older than 60 is caused by cardiac disorders. - 12-lead ECGs and cardiac monitoring are important for this patient population.
+- Syncope is defined as loss of consciousness accompanied by loss of postural tone. - All of these patients should be transported for emergency evaluation. - Up to one third of syncope in the older adult is caused by cardiac disorders. - 12-lead ECGs and cardiac monitoring are important for this patient population.
 The ECG should be evaluated for potential causes of syncope such as: ischemia, QT prolongation, Brugada Syndrome, pre-excitation, arrhythmia and hypertrophic cardiomyopathy.